McChuck05/Trichotomy/README.md

     //import filename   Imports module filename and appends its code to the main file.
                         Modules cannot import other modules.
-    //import filename as handle     Replaces every instance of '$' in the code of the module with 'handle' to avoid symbol duplication.
+    //import filename as handle     Replaces every instance of '$' in the code of the module with 'handle.' to avoid symbol duplication.
                         example:  "import testmod.slm as Test" will rename "$function_test" in the module to "Test.function_test".